How Women Rise: Break the 12 Habits That Hold You Back

 This webinar was a real eye-opener.
 Recognizing the habits that hold me back helped me and many of the other Teen Ambassadors.
 Gaining confidence in the workplace, realizing behaviour lies in our control, and that we are our own advocate can all help us to rise above and be better.
 If there’s anything you walk away with after reading this blog, it’s “trying to change a behaviour that gets in the way rarely succeeds unless we understand the beliefs that inform it.”
 I hope that you can take my thoughts on “How Women Rise: Break the 12 habits that hold you back” and reflect so that we can collectively rise as women in the workplace.

 Guest blog by Rylee, a Teen Ambassador of Canada Learning Code.
 Rylee is in grade 9.
-While she currently lives in Sudbury, Ontario and is originally from Wikwemikoong Unceded Territory.
+While she currently lives in Sudbury, Ontario, she is originally from Wikwemikoong Unceded Territory.
 She identifies as an Ojibwe woman whose hobbies include: playing tenor saxophone and violin, volleyball, activism, fundraising, volunteering, and just recently, coding!